namberino/digitizer/doc/network.md

 B_3 = B_3 - \alpha * dB_3
 $$

 Here, $\alpha$ is the learning rate.
-We'll hardcode this learning rate.
+We'll hardcode this learning rate for now.
 We want to pick a good learning rate because too high a learning rate could cause the model to overshoot and lead to oscillations and too low a learning rate could cause the model to take a long time to achieve a good performance.

 # Training the model